 I make this Focaccia bread often.
-It’s cheap and quick to make, and it goes great with every kind of meal.
-Italian, Greek, American or to take your sandwich to the next level.
-It’s so good dipped in olive oil and vinegar as an easy appetizer too!
+It's cheap and quick to make (really those are my priorities in life), and it goes great with every kind of meal—Italian, Greek, American or in can take your sandwich up to the next level.
+It's ahhhhhmazing dipped in olive oil and vinegar as an easy appetizer too!

 Completely no-fail recipe